brunojdo/slack-gitlab-notifier/README.md

 ### Enable Webhooks

 In your Gitlab project select **Settings -> Integrations** and put your service address.
 For example, on: `http://localhost:8008/webhook` select which hooks you want use.
-For more informations [click here.](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html)
+For more information [click here.](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html)

 ### Create a SlackBot